beijingren/dedalus-infrastructure/README.md

 * [Postgres](http://www.postgresql.org/) container will be build and started.
 Public port 5432
 * An eXist-db base image [](https://index.docker.io/u/0xffea/saucy-server-existdb-amd64/) (440 MB) will be downloaded
 * [eXistdb](http://exist-db.org/) container will be build and started.
 Public port 8080
+* [Fuseki](http://jena.apache.org/) container will be build and started.
+Public port 3030

 Tested under
 ------------